kehantan/labbook/docs/assays/plaque.rst

 Trypsininse, cell count, seed cells
 ------------------------------------

+* Estimated time required: 1 hrs
 * Amount of cells harvested from a T75 flask with 80% confluency should be sufficient to seed at least two 6 well plate with 450,000 cells in each well for next day virus infection.
 * Number of cells to be seeded into each well depends on which day you want to do infection.

     * Seed 6 well plate with 450,000 cells per well for next day infection
-    * Seed 6 well plate with 350,000 cells per well for infection after 2 days
     * Seed 12 well plate with 170,000 cells per well for next day infection

 **Materials**

-* :ref:`2% DMEM <2 dmem>`
+* :ref:`DMEM with 2% FBS <2 dmem>`
 * Trypsin
 * :ref:`Phosphate buffer saline (PBS) <pbs>`
 * Trypan blue